Dong Jin Data-verified

 OverviewAI-generated summary

-Dong Jin's research focuses on the development and application of advanced computational models and simulation techniques.
-Jin has led projects funded by the National Science Foundation (NSF), including a $320,000 grant for research on enabling programmable in-network security for an attack-resilient smart grid, and an IUCRC planning grant for the Center for Infrastructure Security in the Era of AI (ISEAI) totaling $20,000.
-Additional NSF funding has supported student travel to the Principles of Advanced Discrete Simulation (PADS) conference, totaling $15,000 across multiple awards.
+Dong Jin is a faculty member at the University of Arkansas at Fayetteville, with a research focus that spans advanced computational techniques, network security, and the application of artificial intelligence in complex systems.
+Jin has led research efforts funded by the National Science Foundation (NSF), including a significant grant of $320,000 for research focused on enabling programmable in-network security for an attack-resilient smart grid.
+Additional NSF funding includes planning grants for the Center for Infrastructure Security in the Era of AI (ISEAI) and student travel grants for the ACM SIGSIM Principles of Advanced Discrete Simulation (PADS) conference.

-Jin's recent publications explore diverse areas such as quantum network simulation, federated incremental learning for intrusion detection, power grid restoration planning with interdependency modeling, and industrial network protocol security.
-Other work includes research on graph neural networks for causality discovery in multi-step attack scenarios and enhancing network emulation fidelity.
-With 112 total publications and an h-index of 22, Jin has a significant publication record.
-Key collaborators include Yanfeng Qu and Luke Waind from the University of Arkansas at Fayetteville, with whom Jin has co-authored multiple publications.
+Jin's recent publications demonstrate a broad interest in areas such as quantum network simulation, federated incremental learning for intrusion detection, and the optimization of power distribution grids.
+Other work explores graph neural networks for causality discovery in multi-step attack scenarios, enhancements in P4-based network emulation, and industrial network protocol security.
+Jin leads a research group and has a notable publication record, with 112 total publications and 1,711 citations, contributing to a high-impact researcher designation and an h-index of 22.
+Key collaborators include Yanfeng Qu, Zheng Hu, Luke Waind, and Reuben Samson Raj, all from the University of Arkansas at Fayetteville.

 Metrics